xcart/xcart-docs/_pages/kb_en/taxes/setting_up_tax_classes.md

 {% toc %}

 ## Product Tax Classes
 According to your country's laws, you may need to charge different taxes for different types of products.
-For instance, you may need to calculate sales tax differently for alcohol and non-alcohol products.
+For instance, you may need to calculate sales tax differently for alcohol and no-alcohol products.

-Using the **tax class** functionality in X-Cart 5 you can organize your products into groups according to what sales tax rate calculation rules need to be used for them.
+Using the **tax class** feature in X-Cart 5 you can organize your products into groups according to what sales tax rate calculation rules need to be used for them.

-For example, if you have a food store selling both alcohol and non-alcohol products, and you need to calculate sales tax differently for those two groups of products, you will need two tax classes - one for alcohol products and one for non-alcohol products.
+For example, if you have a food store selling both alcohol and no-alcohol products, and you need to calculate sales tax differently for those two groups of products, you will need two tax classes - one for alcohol products and one for no-alcohol products.
 To make it work, you will need to specify how tax rates should be calculated for each of these tax classes.
 You will also need to assign a tax class to every product in your store.
 This way all the products will have appropriate tax rates applied to them.

 In X-Cart 5, every product needs to have a tax class assigned to it.
 By default, new products are created with the **Default tax class** assigned.
 If you expect all of your store's products to use the same tax rates, you do not need to create any additional tax classes - just use the **Default tax class** for all rates.
-However, if you are going to have different tax rates for different types of products - like in the example with alcohol and non-alcohol products - then you will need additional tax classes.
+However, if you are going to have different tax rates for different types of products - like in the example with alcohol and no-alcohol products - then you will need additional tax classes.

 ## Tax Classes for Shipping
 The tax classes feature can be used for shipping as well.
 Typically you create a tax class, set appropriate tax rates for it and assign the tax class to a shipping method via the **Shipping methods** section.